MENU

 Expect

 IDIOPATHIC HYPERTENSIA will develop, providing some adverse external factors accompanying a hereditary predisposition.
-Besides, epidemiological researches confirm that obesity and high arterial pressure are linked.
+Besides, epidemiological research confirms that obesity and high arterial pressure are linked.
 The disease seldom affects people younger than 30 and older than 60.
 If a young man has steady systolodiastolic arterial pressure, there are good reasons to expect secondary, notably renovascular hypertension.
 As for people older than 60-65, high systolic pressure (160-170 mm Hg) given normal or reduced diastolic pressure usually deals with aorta atherosclerotic inspissation.

 Progresses IDIOPATHIC HYPERTENSION

 Hypertension progresses chronically and has periods of aggravation and remission.
 The disease may progress at a different pace.
-The condition can slowly go (benign) and rapidly move (malignant) under the hypertension classification used by the World Health Organisation (WHO).
-The slowly-progressing form experiences three stages.
+The condition can slowly become (benign) and rapidly move (malignant) under the hypertension classification used by the World Health Organisation (WHO).
+The slowly progressing form experiences three stages.
 Stage 1 (mild) is characterised by a relatively slight rise in arterial pressure, within 160-179 (180) mm Hg (systolic) and 95-104 (105) mm Hg (diastolic).
 The arterial pressure level is unstable when resting.
 It normalises gradually.
 Some patients feel normal, while others have headaches, head noises, insomnia, reduced mental efficiency, etc.

 Patients may occasionally feel random dizziness and have nasal haemorrhages.
 The symptoms of the left ventricle’s hypertrophy are usually not observed.
 Stage 2 (moderate) features higher and more stable arterial pressure, which, when at rest, is within 180-200 mm Hg (systolic) and 105-114 mm Hg (diastolic).
 Patients often complain of headaches, dizziness and pain in the heart region, stenocardic in character.
 Hypertensive crises are typical of this stage.